utwente-db/eca/README.md

-Neca - New Event Condition Action
+Eca - Event Condition Action
 =================================

-Neca is an educational tool aimed at allowing students to quickly prototype rules for handling events.
+Eca is an educational tool aimed at allowing students to quickly prototype rules for handling events.
 The basis of Neca is a rules system that reacts to externally generated events.